CreedxAsif/DiveNat/README.md

 All these data will be in 3D SDF, and PDQT will provide full-fledged rapid docking 🚀 without the need for database conversion. 🔁

-Key Databases:
+## Key Databases:

-Indian Medicanl Plants Phytochmistry and Therapeutics: IMPPAT,
+Indian Medicanl Plants Phytochmistry and Therapeutics: (IMPPAT)

-InterBioScreen: IBS,
+InterBioScreen: IBS

-NPASS,
+NPASS

-Traditional Chinese Medicine: TCM,
+Traditional Chinese Medicine: TCM

-Taiwan Indigenous Plants: TIPdb,
+Taiwan Indigenous Plants: TIPdb

-NPAtlas.
+NPAtlas